madand/runit-services/README.md

 how to set up user services see [Installation as local services](#installation-as-local-services) in pipewire service notes.

+### picom

+[picom](https://github.com/yshui/picom) is a compositor for X, and a fork of Compton.

+picom service is supposed to be run with a user session.
+For more info on how to set up user services see [Installation as local services](#installation-as-local-services) in pipewire service notes.

 ### pipewire

 [PipeWire](https://pipewire.org/) is a project that aims to greatly improve